March 7, 2019

 The Static IP Configuration has already been done by you with the OVA deployment wizard.
 You can check the IP configuration to make sure that network settings are configured correctly inside the VM.

-By default, the virtual network adapter of your VM running vCenter may be connected to a network that is distinct from your NAT network (for example, your vCenter VM may be connected to a VMnet0 Bridged network that is not used by any of your VMs in this case).
+By default, the virtual network adapter of your VM running vCenter may be connected to a network that is distinct from your NAT network (for example, your vCenter VM may be connected to a VMnet0 Bridged network that is not used by any of your VMs).
 Check the network settings.
 In the interface of VMware Workstation, click VM > Settings.
-In the Hardware tab click on your network adapter and select NAT (much like as you had configured for the first and the second VMs running ESXi).
-After doing this, open the console on your physical machine and ping your vCenter Server IP address (ping 192.168.101.103 in this case) to make sure that the network works properly for your VM running vCenter.
+In the Hardware tab choose your network adapter and NAT (much like as you had configured for the first and the second VMs running ESXi).
+After doing this, open the console on your physical machine and ping your vCenter Server IP address (ping 192.168.101.103) to make sure that the network works properly for your VM running vCenter.

 Finishing deploying vCenter